Things I use (to write)

 Other tools that I've used that I've definitely abandoned by now

 Notion - I ran out of blocks.
-It's a good tool, but overlaps in feature set with Slite and Inspire.
+It's a good tool, but overlaps in feature set with Slite and Inspire and Obsidian.

 Nuclino - another wiki software.
-Overlaps with Slite.
+Overlapped with Slite, and now with Obsidian.

 Scrivener - Novel-writing software.
 I really like how you can organize your documents in Scrivener, but the Markdown support is spotty and the syncing solution is fairly cumbersome.
 I've mostly switched over to using raw Markdown files for larger writing projects.